hlp-pls/GPU-particle-simulation/README.md

 # GPU-particle-simulation-mouse
-Study on gpu particle simulation
+Study on gpu particle simulation based on noise with mouse interaction.